Big Bend, near Charters Towers, Queensland

 Big Bend is a popular 4WD full bush camping location right on the banks of the Burdekin River.
 There are numerous tracks around the area worth exploring.
 Some lead to other areas that would be great to camp as well.
 It's well worth a quick poke around before setting up camp.

 There are great fishing opportunities here as well whereas Fletcher doesn't.
 Big Bend also offers some nice 4WDing and great scenery if you go in a bit further along the tracks.

 Hardly "off the beaten track", making a weekend out of this location as difficult as you want to make it.
 From Charters Towers, follow the Gregory Development Road along the Burdekin River 30km North.
 You will see a small road sign on the right, when heading north.
 Hopefully you can read it through the bullet holes.
 Don't worry, that is as menacing as Big Bend gets.

-Although you don't need to use 4WD to get there, you do require a high clearance vehicle.
+Although you don't need to use 4WD to get there, you do require a high clearance vehicle; though it's not far to walk from the Lynd Highway.
 A standard height ute will suffice without any issues although you will have to choose your line wisely.

 What to do